RestBasePlatform/rest_docs/docs/source/rest_docs/database/add_database.rst

    :statuscode 200: No errors.
    :statuscode 403: Access denied.
 Check admin token in a header.
    :statuscode 400: Bad request.
-Check request body.
+Check request body or headers.
    :statuscode 500: Error.
 Check error in a respsonse body.